Xion/callee/docs/index.rst

 *callee* provides a wide collection of **argument matchers** to use with the standard ``unittest.mock`` library.

-It allows you to write simple, readable, and powerful assertions about the interactions with your mocks:
+It allows you to write simple, readable, and powerful assertions on how the tested code should interact with your mocks:

 .. code-block:: python